 Automating Comment Analysis

-- Guess the tone and emotion of a comment
+- Predict the tone and emotion of a comment;

-And you can do all of this in an automated way.
-Most of the functionality requires no customization and will work right out-of-the box.
+You can do all of this in an automated way.
+Most of the functionality requires no customization and works right out-of-the box.

 Analyzing data typically requires that you also present your findings using reports and dashboards.
 These reports are more effective when they are visually appealing.
-The best reports, allow viewers to interact with them, making it possible for viewers to customize the visualizations.
+The best reports allow viewers to interact with the data, making it possible for viewers to customize the visualizations.
 Although Excel offers the ability to insert charts and graphs into spreadsheets, tools like Tableau or Power BI provide much more robust visualization options.
-Before you make a decision to use any of these tools, you should also consider the NovaceneAI Platform to create and share professional-looking reports.
+Before you make a decision to use any of these tools, you should also consider the NovaceneAI platform to create and share professional-looking reports.
 With NovaceneAI, you can:

-- Add interactive maps to display geographic information
+- Add interactive maps to display geographic information; and

 Yes, you can use Excel to analyze and present data.
 But you might be missing an opportunity to achieve better results (and save a lot of time) if you are open to trying tools specifically designed to overcome Excel’s shortcomings.
 Excel is an excellent tool for certain tasks, but it wasn’t designed for in-depth data analysis.

 Contact us to book a free consultation.
-We will be more than happy to provide you with advice specific to your challenges.
-This is a totally free service.
-No strings attached.
+We are here to provide you with advice specific to your challenges.